-Very convenient it is if your house has already an underground space which you could convert into habitable place.
-Normally in this case the Planning Permission is not required.
+It’s especially convenient when your house has already an underground space which you could convert into a habitable area.
+Normally, in this case, Planning Permission is not required.
 Although you may have to apply for the building warrant if your basement will need lowering the floor, or you would like to extend your basement beyond the borders of the house.

-If you don't have yet any space underneath your house, the only option would be excavating the basement.
-This will require more structural work, to make sure that the house construction will be stable, normally relatively costly exercise.
+If you don't yet have any space underneath your house, the only option would be excavating the basement.
+This will require more structural work, to make sure that the house construction will be stable, which normally is quite a costly exercise.

-In both options it is important to contact the structural engineer.
+In both options, it is important to contact the structural engineer – if needed, we can recommend one!
 He will design the structural work that will hold your home.
-Also, you should employ an architect.
-He will not only arrange the layout of the basement, but will take care of many aspects that are important in this kind of conversion.
-On top of design aspects of the project, he will contact your local planning authority on your behalf.
+Also, you should employ an architect – again, we know and work with experienced local architects.
+He will not only arrange the layout of the basement but will take care of many aspects that are important in this kind of conversion.
+On top of the design aspects of the project, he will contact your local planning authority on your behalf.
 That will save you lots of time and worries.

 What else do you need to know?

-The Party Wall is a wall shared by neighboring buildings.
-It means that if you are planning an extension, alteration, underpinning or any excavation near that wall, this project will need to be agreed by the owners of both properties.
-You will have to agree with your neighbor over shared walls before all the works.
-It is important to make a notice at least two weeks before work begins.
+The Party Wall is a wall shared by neighbouring buildings.
+It means that if you are planning an extension, alteration, underpinning or any excavation near that wall, this project will need a building warrant.
+You will have to agree with your neighbour over shared walls before all the works.
+It is important to make a notice at least one week before work begins.

-It is very important in basement conversion to make all floors and walls below ground level completely waterproof.
+With basement conversion, it is very important to make all floors and walls below ground level completely waterproof.
 You can't allow damp to enter your house structure.
 Otherwise, all the work will be in vain.
-What's more, your basement needs a proper ventilation suited to its volume to ensure an inflow of clean air and moisture transfer from the basement.
+What's more, your basement needs proper ventilation suited to its volume to ensure an inflow of clean air and moisture transfer from the basement.
 To find the best solution for your underground area, you have to contact an experienced basement waterproofing contractor.

 Benefits of basement conversion or excavation

-Basement conversion is a premium solution people usually associate with luxury and convenience.
+A basement conversion is a premium solution people usually associate with luxury and convenience.
 Adding a useful living space in the basement is also economically sensible.
-While basement conversion can add 15 per cent to your house value, basement excavation can add even 30 per cent!
+While basement conversion can add 25 per cent to your house value, basement excavation can add even 60 per cent!

-To this kind of project you will want to employ the best builders in Glasgow.
+To this kind of project, you will want to employ the best builders in Glasgow who will ensure that nothing gets botched.
 You will need to have a company that can provide the full service, is experienced and trustworthy.
-Polbuilt has a great team that includes joiners, plasterers, tilers, painters and decorators in Glasgow.
+PolBuilt has a great team that includes joiners, plasterers, tilers, painters and decorators.
 We also work closely with electricians and gas engineers.

-If you think about basement conversion, but don't know where to start please feel free to contact us.
+If you think about basement conversion, but don't know where to start, feel free to Contact Us.
 We will help you achieve your goals from the first call.